Yankees–Red Sox rivalry: Red Sox' early success

 On April 11, 1912, the Highlanders debuted their pinstripes in a game against Boston, by then known as the Red Sox.
-Nine days later, Boston opened Fenway Park with a game against the Highlanders, who had left their home field of Hilltop Park to play in the newly-rebuilt Polo Grounds; soon thereafter, in 1913, the team dropped the nickname Highlanders in favor of Yankees.
+Nine days later, Boston opened Fenway Park with a game against the Highlanders, who had left their home field of Hilltop Park to play in the newly rebuilt Polo Grounds; soon thereafter, in 1913, the team dropped the nickname Highlanders in favor of Yankees.

 Six years later, the Chicago Cubs scored two runs off of Babe Ruth in game 4 of the Series, snapping his then record World Series scoreless inning streak at 29 2/3 innings.
 The Red Sox won the game, 3–2, and went on to capture their fifth Series title, their third in four years, and fourth in seven years.

 The Yankees would however receive one notable moment of glory against the Red Sox during this era.
 On April 24, 1917, Yankees pitcher George Mogridge threw a no-hitter at Fenway Park, the first in the ballpark's history and first in Yankees history.

-Babe Ruth sold to Yankees
+"The Curse of the Bambino"

 In 1916, Broadway producer Harry Frazee purchased the Red Sox, on credit, for $500,000.
 Frazee lost his patience with Ruth despite the latter's success with the Red Sox, as Ruth had threatened to hold out for a larger contract and become a distraction.
 After the Red Sox finished sixth in the American League in 1919, Frazee, needing money to finance a Broadway musical, often said to be No, No Nanette (the success of that 1925 play is actually what paid off the loan).
 However, Ruth was sold to the Yankees in 1919, and "No, No Nanette" was produced by Frazee in 1925.
-Frazee received $125,000 and a loan of $300,000 — secured on Fenway Park — for Ruth, despite Ruth having set the record for home runs with 29 in 1919.
+Frazee received $125,000 and a loan of $300,000 – secured on Fenway Park – for Ruth, despite Ruth having set the record for home runs with 29 in 1919.
 This began a series of deals with the Yankees that resulted in a long period of mediocrity for the Red Sox while the Yankees began their dynasty.

 Ruth's arrival in New York simultaneously launched the Yankees dynasty while ravaging the Red Sox.
 While the Red Sox' five World Series titles were a record at the time, 1918 would be the team's last championship for 86 years.
+The Yankees then created the greatest dynasty and team in baseball history.
 Meanwhile, Ruth's home run-hitting prowess anchored the Yankees line-up, which became known as "Murderers' Row" in the late 1920s.
 The Yankees reached the World Series seven times during Ruth's New York years, winning four.
 This abrupt reversal of fortunes for the Red Sox marked the beginning of the supposed "Curse of the Bambino."
 But it was not the Ruth deal alone that reversed the fortunes of both clubs.
 Frazee also sold many other players to the Yankees.